 What is covered in the monthly fee?

--office visits without visit fees or co-pays
+-mobile and telemedicine without visit fees or co-pays

 -access to your doctor by text, email or phone

--in office procedures included (EKG, spirometry, skin biopsies, joint injections/aspirations, etc)
+-routine procedures included (EKG, spirometry, skin biopsies, joint injections/aspirations, etc)

 -whole-sale medications, often at 80-90% savings, dispensed from the office